 CONTENTdm fully supports Unicode and thus fully supports entering, storing, displaying and searching in all Unicode languages.

 You can easily localize CONTENTdm websites to support languages other than English.
 Currently, localizations are available in English, French, Spanish, German, Dutch, Chinese (simplified and traditional) and Thai.
 Users can localize to support other languages by editing an XML file in Translation Memory eXchange (TMX) format.

 Yes, you can add EAD finding aids to CONTENTdm collections.
 Metadata is automatically extracted from EAD files based on an organization's custom metadata map.
 End users have two viewing options for the EAD items: a navigable table of contents or the full EAD record in a single view.
 This full EAD view can be customized with an XSL file.
 EAD records are fully text searchable, and search terms are highlighted within the EAD content.

 What is an item?
 What is a compound object?
 How are they counted against my license level?

 A compound object consists of two or more files bound together with an XML structure that enables the end user to retrieve them as a single object.
-Compound objects can be documents, books, postcards (two-sided objects), or picture cubes (six-sided views of three-dimensional objects).
+Compound objects can be documents, books, the front and back of postcards or picture cubes (six-sided views of three-dimensional objects).
 Each of the individual images or pages, as well as the resulting compound object itself, has associated metadata and is included in the item count.